kaushiknarayan10/Asynchronous-Calculations-Transmitter/README.md

 - [mathjs](https://mathjs.org/)

 ## Running the app:
-- Download the source code to your local machine and run the following commands:
+- Download the source code to your local machine and run:
-- `docker-compose up --build`
+- - `docker-compose up --build`
 - Open a web browser and go to [http://localhost:3000](http://localhost:3000)